-2.0 GENERIC DEVELOPMENT CONTROLS
+5.49.2 GENERIC DEVELOPMENT CONTROLS

 A site specific DCP Chapter and Masterplan shall be developed, in conjunction with Council, for each Key Site.
 The criteria below outline the matters to be addressed within these documents.

-Development and design guiding principles will assist the Council, the community and developers, to identify and assess development proposals that contribute to the realisation of Council and the community's visions for Wyong Shire.
+Development and design guiding principles will assist the Council, the community and developers, to identify and assess development proposals that contribute to the realisation of Council and the community's visions for the Central Coast.
 The guiding principles identified below shall be regarded as essential generic performance criteria in the preparation of Iconic Development concepts for each Key Site.

-2.1 Design Excellence
+5.49.2.1 Design Excellence